Thomas Wilson (shipwreck): The wreck today

 The ship rests in 70 ft of water less than a mile outside the entrance of the Duluth Ship Canal.
 The stern of the ship is substantially complete, though a large section of the hull of the midship has been broken apart due to other ships dragging anchors through the wreck.
+The bow is also intact with its turret, capstan, and distinct triple tow rings on the tip of the bow.
 The interior of the ship has survived largely intact, with relatively few items having been removed by divers.
-Some artifacts are on display at the Meteor Maritime Museum nearby in Superior, Wisconsin, together with information about the Thomas Wilson.
+Some artifacts are on display at the Meteor Maritime Museum nearby in Superior, Wisconsin, together with information about Thomas Wilson.

 The wreck was listed on the National Register of Historic Places under the name Thomas Wilson (Whaleback Freighter) Shipwreck in 1992 for its state-level significance in the themes of engineering and maritime history.